 For your convenience, this post contains affiliate links.
 All opinions are my own.

-I can’t guarantee that Colin will remember every detail of chasing fireflies for the very first time, but I am certain he will recall the warm breeze, the anticipation he felt as he held his net and waited, and the excitement that ricocheted throughout his entire body (he literally jumped and screamed!) as he witnessed the very first twinkling lights of the night.
+I can’t guarantee that my oldest son will remember every detail of chasing fireflies for the very first time, but I am certain he will recall the warm breeze, the anticipation he felt as he held his net and waited, and the excitement that ricocheted throughout his entire body (he literally jumped and screamed!) as he witnessed the very first twinkling lights of the night.

 Catching fireflies is easy.
-Colin had great success simply waving his net where he saw green light and then we found the fireflies either inside the net or clinging to the outside.
+My son had great success simply waving his net where he saw green light and then we found the fireflies either inside the net or clinging to the outside.

 Once captured, we gently transferred the fireflies to a ventilated glass mason jar filled with dewy grass.

-It was difficult to go back inside for bed after such a memorable evening, but eventually Colin settled on the steps of the porch and we simply sat together under the dark sky to watch his new friends silently chat.
+It was difficult to go back inside for bed after such a memorable evening, but eventually my son settled on the steps of the porch and we simply sat together under the dark sky to watch his new friends silently chat.

 Around 10 PM, my sleepy-eyed little boy was ready for bed.
 We set the fireflies on his nightstand so he could fall asleep to their brilliant glow.
 He couldn’t help but take one more close look before climbing into bed!